|Page tools: Print Page Print All RSS Search this Product|

 For the Australian Health Survey, there is one field exclusion group.
 This consists of the 2006 and 2011 geographical and Socio-Economic Indexes for Areas (SEIFA) data items (see below for items).

-There are three weights variables visible on the TableBuilder file under Summation Options categories:
+There are three weight variables visible on the TableBuilder file under Summation Options categories:

 The Household Weight was benchmarked to the Household Level while the Person Weight was benchmarked to the Person level.
 To produce estimates for NNPAS persons who participated in the National Health Measures Survey (NHMS), the 'Biomedical persons (Benchmarked weight)' located on the Biomedical level must be used.
 When using a Weight/Summation from a level that is different to that of the variables in the table, please be careful in interpreting the results.